-I use exclusively the Seienstyle technique; which means no chemicals, no hair damaging rips or twists, but only a comb, a nylon string, and a crochet hook, and a whole lot of magic.
-This technique works on all types of hair, it doesn’t matter if you have typically Caucasian hair, Asian, Latin or if you have Afro hair, this method works on everybody!
+I exclusively use a crochet technique, including the Seienstyle method, which means no chemicals, no damaging rips, twists, pulls, or interlocking, but only a comb, a nylon string (optional), a crochet hook, and a whole lot of love.
+The technique works on all types of hair.

 How long does it take?

 A 'regular' maintenance usually takes 1 - 3 hours; depending on last maintenance, self-care, and how many locks you have.

 An 'extra' maintenance allows us 3-4 hours; first time clients, low self-care, and lots of locks needs more time.

 We will discuss this at the beginning and throughout our appointment to make sure we both are on the same page.

 If your dreadlocks need a little extra care, maybe you have weak-spots that needs enforcement, or loops or bumps are starting to form and you want them smoothened out a bit, these are certainly things that we can address.
 Please let me know beforehand if you want this so we can allot adequate time.
 Or, we might need to schedule another appointment.

 How do you take care of your dreadlocks between maintenance?

 Wash your dreads every 7-10 days +/-4 days.
 Use a dreadlock appropriate shampoo to avoid residue build-up.